Trait-based approaches to improve success of dryland restoration in the US Conservation Reserve Program

 Question 2

-How can plant functional traits be used to improve understanding of past CRP outcomes and future seed mix design?
+How can plant functional traits be used to improve understanding of past CRP outcomes and inform strategic seed mix design?

 Collaborators